-I first came to angling, or course fishing as fresh-water fishing is called, through my father.
+I first came to angling, or course fishing as freshwater fishing is called, through my father.
 I think I had tried sea-fishing, in Sidmouth, and didn’t like it.
-But I knew my father was taught to fish by his father so I wanted to try.
+But I knew my father was taught to freshwater fishing by his father, so I wanted to try.

 One Christmas, the usual toy car presents were supplemented by a very long and thin package.
 It turned out to be a solid fibreglass rod, about six feet and six inches long, longer than me!

-The lake was well known for its high yield of fish and I was soon catching some.
-I quickly found that I needed other equipment; a rod rest, for holding the rod to release your hands to eat, a bait tin, a landing net and a folding seat to mention a few.
+The lake was well known for its high yield of fish, and I was soon catching some.
+I quickly found that I needed other equipment; a rod rest, for holding the rod to free your hands, a bait tin, a landing net and a folding seat to, mention a few.
 These were soon joined by more floats and ledger weights (flat or cylindrical lead weights).